BenoitFaure/MedGemma_DeepMind/README.md

 ### 2. Fine-Tuned MedGemma for MRI Interpretation

 We fine-tuned Google's MedGemma model to understand the context of ARIA-E and interpret the segmentation masks from our nnU-Net model.
-This specialized model is capable of describing the location, size, and changes in edema over time in a structured manner.
+This specialized model is capable of describing the location and changes in edema over time in a structured manner.
+This model is available on [Hugging Face](https://huggingface.co/axel-darmouni/medgemma-4b-it-sft-lora-brain-regions)

 > To learn more about the fine-tuning dataset, methodology, and evaluation, refer to the **`medgemma_finetuning/README.md`**.